RichardPalotai/University-Assignments/README.md

 # University-Assignments
-This repository contains all the important assignments I worked on during my undergraduate year.
+This repository contains all the important assignments I worked on during my undergraduate years.

 Instructions to run the projects: